juanmaroni/practice-langs/README.md

 I wanted to try without parsing input files.

 Part 2 was about math, and I have to say that I am not superb at it, I needed help.

+### Day 12
+I always get stuck on path finding problems.
+Leaving it for later.